IrnySuzila/brain_course_advisor/README.md

 </h1><br><br>
 <p align="center">
-The Brain-Based Course Advisor is suitable for students and SPM/STPM leavers to choose suitable career based on their dominance brain-hemisphere and choose course to take in University.
+The Brain-Based Course Advisor is suitable for students and SPM/STPM leavers to choose suitable career based on their dominance brain-hemisphere and choose course field to take in University.
 <p align="center">

 <p align="center">